wzh99/IRL/README.md

 * Each phi instruction has source operands for all predecessors.

-## Optimization
+## Passes

-Optimizations are implemented as different passes on the program.
-Most of the optimizations are based on the SSA form, so transformation to that form is mandatory.
+Transformations of the program is implemented in passes.
+Most of the passes are based on the SSA form, so prior transformation to that form is mandatory.
 At present, the following optimizations are supported:

 ### Global Value Numbering